 Keynote Speaker was Russell Lehmann, a 25-year-old public speaker, author and autism awareness advocate, who happens to have autism himself.

-The PowerPoint presentations and handouts from workshops will be posted here on or before October 26, 2016.
+The PowerPoint presentations and handouts from workshops are posted here.

 Thank you to all our sponsors and attendees for another great conference!